$52.99 $59.99 Buy It Now

 As technology continues to advance, the future of digital cameras looks promising.
 Some of the key trends that we can expect to see in digital camera technology include:

-See also Best digital camera to start a kid off with
+See also Best digital camera for shooting landscape

 1. Higher resolution sensors: With the demand for high-quality images increasing, digital cameras are likely to feature sensors with even higher resolution in the future.